As I approach the festive season as a near 30-year-old, a thought crossed my mind.

 3. Hannazuki Moodgleam Bracelet

 This toy is going to save a lot of money in therapy in later years.
-When I was a child we had mood rings or bracelets that indicated one mood based on body temperature.
+When I was a child we had mood rings or bracelets that indicated ones mood based on body temperature.
 As an adult I now realise this was a complete gimmick.

 The Hannazuki Moodgleam Bracelet allows children to attach different coloured charms to their bracelet.
 These charms dictate different moods.
 The bracelet comes with two charms included and extras can be bought separately.
 Each charm is synced to the compatible app via Bluetooth.
 Children can then follow Hannazuki and match her mood or choose their own moods.
 The more they interact with the app- the more games unlock.
-They can also interact with the other characters within the app and how they’re feeling.
+They can also interact with the other characters within the app in relation to how they’re feeling.

 With over 100 different charms and 10 moods, the Hannazuki Moodgleam Bracelet is an awesome way for children to get in touch with their feelings.
 It allows them to express themselves in a very conscious and reflective manner.